 1.5.
 Remove all shapes that don't need for this task and group circles into two different groups:

 Note: To group objects, just select them and then under Drawing Tools, on the Format tab, in the Arrange group, click on the Group dropdown list and select Group.

-Note: See How to select and format object in the slide with a big number of objects for more easier selections.
+Note: See How to select and format objects in the slide with a big number of objects for more comfortable selections.

 2. Create the main blot:

 2.1.
 On the Insert tab, in the Illustrations group, select Shapes: